majedJh/Project4-Extensions-control-panel/README.md

 ### What I learned

-First Time actually manipulating DOM elements,implemnting a pre-built elemebt and then editing it, and using localstorage to save the active and unactive extensions, and toggling lightmode.
+First Time actually manipulating DOM elements,implemnting a pre-built elemebt and then editing it, and using localstorage to save the active and unactive extensions, and toggling lightmode.The project overall was a very good way to get back on track after having to stop learning front-end developing because of the time presure in both University and preparing for the GOETHE German B1 exam I took and succsefully passed in May.

 ### Continued development

-I'd like to organinze the code more, decrease the nested if statments, and improving event delegations
+I'd like to organinze the JS code more, decrease the nested if statments, and improving event delegations and use a better way to render the extensions list.

 ### Useful resources